 In any case, the onset of a negative conditioned emotional response needs to be addressed to prevent the issue from establishing and becoming worse.
 This requires several measures to protect the dog's emotional wellbeing and address any issues the dog may have acquired due to the negative experience.

 Fears and phobias can develop from a single experience (one event learning) or from continued exposure to the fearful stimulus.

 — Debra Horwitz & Gary Landsberg

 Ways to Help a Dog Recover From a Dog Attack

-Following are several ways to help a dog recover from a dog attack.
-How quickly the dog recovers varies from one dog and another and other variables such as level of owner commitment, how severely the dog was impacted, whether professional assistance is sought and how well the dog's environment can be managed to prevent any future negative encounters.
+Below are several ways to help a dog recover from a dog attack.
+How quickly the dog recovers varies from one dog to another and other variables such as level of owner commitment, how severely the dog was impacted, whether professional assistance is sought and how well the dog's environment can be managed to prevent any future negative encounters.

 Be Your Dog's Ambassador

 If your dog was attacked by another dog, it's important that you protect your dog from any future negative encounters that may further cause stress.
 Keep in mind that stress levels may take several days to go down, so protect your dog from certain close encounters until your dog is ready.

 It's fundamental to prevent off-leash dog encounters and tell dog owners to keep their dogs under control.
 While this safe "buffer of space" is not the treatment for undoing emotional damage, it's a good starting point so that your dog relaxes and trusts you to handle the issue.